 EDUCATIONAL TRAVEL OPPORTUNITIES

-Please note: All youth wishing to receive funding for these experiences must apply through the Ozaukee County 4-H Leaders Association application process.
+Please note: All youth wishing to receive possible funding support for these experiences must apply through the Ozaukee County 4-H Leaders Association application process.
 For more information see the information on 4-H Awards and Opportunities Application Packet on the Forms page of the website.

 Older youth from throughout the East Metro Region come together each winter at a 4-H Winter Leadership camp to work on improving their leadership skills through hands-on, interactive leadership sessions.
 Youth will gain a better understanding of what it means to be a leader and how to apply being a youth leader in their club, county, and school.
 Along with leadership learning, youth will have opportunities to participate in a variety of recreational activities that may include sledding/tubing, snowshoeing, crazy games, and other outdoor activities.